Here’s where the Small Business Administration’s coronavirus disaster loans are going

-But the agency still has a long way to go towards addressing well over 5 million disaster-loan applications it received as the economic crisis set in.
+But the agency still has a long way to go toward addressing well over 5 million disaster-loan applications it received as the economic crisis set in.
 And questions linger about whether the loan funds — which are part of a separate program from the larger Paycheck Protection Program — are being distributed fairly and effectively.

 A Washington Post analysis of SBA spending found drastic variation in state-by-state loan receipts, highlighting how the current effort to bolster the economy with federal funds could contribute to stark inequalities in how wealth is distributed across the United States.

+“With respect to the economic injury disaster loan (EIDL) program, SBA’s Office of Disaster Assistance (ODA) has now approved and distributed more in loans for COVID-19 than for all other disasters combined in the history of the agency,” SBA administrator Jovita Carranza said in prepared remarks for a congressional hearing scheduled for Wednesday.

 The Post’s analysis is based on June 6 loan figures published by the Small Business Administration, which were then adjusted based on the number of small businesses in the state.
-Because not all small business applied for an EIDL loan (about half did, according to a survey from the National Federation for Independent Business) the average size of each loan is likely to be larger than depicted above.
+Because not all small businesses applied for an Economic Injury Disaster Loan (EIDL) — about half did, according to a survey from the National Federation for Independent Business — the average size of each loan is likely to be larger than depicted above.

-In response to questions from the Post, Sen. Joe Manchin (D-W.V.) expressed frustration that businesses in his state had received so little funding.
+In response to questions from The Post, Sen. Joe Manchin III (D-W.Va.) expressed frustration that businesses in his state had received so little funding.

 “It is clear there is something very wrong with the distribution of these funds," Manchin wrote in a statement.
 “I will demand the SBA provide an explanation for this unacceptable difference and urge them to correct the unequal distribution of the EIDL funds.
 West Virginia businesses are struggling to stay afloat during this healthcare crisis and deserve to be supported at the same level as other small businesses across the nation.”

 The SBA has refused to release records showing which businesses received federal coronavirus assistance, even though such information has been released on the agency’s website in the past.
-The Post is among 11 news organizations suing SBA for access to the data.
+The Post is among 11 news organizations suing the SBA for access to the data.

-The Economic Injury Disaster Loans program, known as EIDL, is different from the $660 billion Paycheck Protection Program that is part of the Cares Act.
+The EIDL program is different from the $660 billion Paycheck Protection Program that is part of the Cares Act.
 The EIDL loans are handled directly by the government rather than private lenders, making them more appropriate for entrepreneurs who don’t have deep banking-industry connections.
 They are favored by many business owners because more of the funding can be spent on bills including rent and utilities.

 The EIDL program was activated March 12, several weeks before Congress passed the Cares Act, making it the first federal small business aid program to address the economic crisis.